seeya/softwareparade/README.md

 `src/resource.js` - Contains the files (images) name and variable linked to

+`src/global.js` - Contains the global variables and functions

 `src/welcome.js` - Welcome Scene (Initializes main login screen)

 `src/manager` - Manager classes are kept here

 `src/manager/SceneManager.js` - Handles transition and creation of new scenes

+`src/manager/GameManager.js` - Handles Game Data retrieval and passing

+`src/manager/ProfileManager.js` - Handles Profile display and update

+`src/manager/QuestionManager.js` - Handles Question retrieval for varying topics

+`src/manager/ScoreManager.js` - Handles attempt logging to be viewed by the Teachers in the web-portal

 `src/manager/LoginManager.js` - Handles login to backend and other social networks